 Ohhhhh!!!!!!
 The inauguration crowd size difference just can’t be ignored.
 Obama vs Trump.
 It’s a knockout blow for Obama!!!

 Trump yells ‘Fake News!’ but no one’s listening.

 Michelle jumps in the ring and fist-bumps her husband.
 Fox News describes it as an Islamic terrorist greeting and then stop their coverage.

-Judge Judy declares “And the winner is… BARACK HUSSEIN OBAMA!”
+Judge Roberts declares “And the winner is… BARACK HUSSEIN OBAMA!”

 THE CROWD GOES WILD!

 But in an apparent gesture of sportsmanship Obama heads over to Trump to shake his hand “Great Fight, Donald.
 Great fight.
 Hey, listen.
 The country’s divided.
 No one can get anything done.
 What say we put this rivalry behind us and come together for the good of the country?”